digitalfortress-tech/typeahead-standalone/README.md

 ## Usage

-Typeahead requires an `input` Element to attach itself to and a `Data source` (local/remote) to display suggestions.
+Typeahead requires an `input` Element to attach itself to, and a `Data source` (local/remote) to display suggestions.

 Here is a very basic example (See [demo](#demo) for advanced examples)